Home Decor Articles Timeless Home Decor Trends: Interior & Outdoor Design Ideas

 Going Green

-Green is one of the trendiest colors for 2017, whether you want it on your walls or as an accent color to brighten up a room.
-But, forget the pale, minty greens.
+Green is one of 2017’s trendiest colors, whether on walls or as an accent to brighten a room.
+But forget the pale, minty greens.
 This year, it’s all about bright, tropical greens or dark, earthy greens.

 Mixed Patterns And Textures